agzyamov/ghcp-cli-in-actions-demo/README.md

 ### Coding Agent Issues

 #### Workflow fails with "COPILOT_OAUTH_TOKEN not found"
-- Ensure you've created an OAuth token with appropriate scopes
+- Ensure you've created a Personal OAuth Token using `gh auth login`
 - Add it as a secret named `COPILOT_OAUTH_TOKEN` in repository settings
 - OAuth token must start with `gho_` prefix